- How are basal and squamous skin cancers treated?

 - Higher chance of infection (from too few white blood cells)

 - Easy bruising or bleeding (from having too few blood platelets)

 - Feeling very tired all the time, called fatigue (from too few red blood cells)

 These side effects are usually short-term and go away once treatment is finished.
 Some drugs may have side effects that are not listed above.
 Be sure to ask someone on your cancer care team what you might expect.

 Be sure to talk with your doctor or nurse about any side effects you have because there are often ways to help.
-For instance, there are drugs to help prevent or reduce nausea and vomiting.
-To learn more about chemo, please see our document called Understanding Chemotherapy: A Guide for Patients and Families.
+For instance, drugs can be given to help prevent or reduce nausea and vomiting.
+To learn more about chemo, see our document Understanding Chemotherapy: A Guide for Patients and Families.

 Last Medical Review: 05/06/2015